cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 ## When are squares not squares?

-When they are rotated.
+When they are larger.
 At least for this neural network.

 In this section we will use the neural network we just trained to classify a set of squares.
-But there is a twist to these squares: they are rotated by about 45 degreees.
+But there is a twist to these squares: they are larger than the ones we used in the training set.

 This is how they look like.

 {% maincolumn 'images/2021-04-10/output_28_0.png' ''%}

-Using the neural network, we classify the rotated squares and calculate the accuracy, just like we did with the test set.
+Using the neural network, we classify the large squares and calculate the accuracy, just like we did with the test set.

-But this time, out of 80 rotated squares, only 23 of them are classified as squares.
-The other 57 are classified as triangles.
-The accuracy is now a paltry 26%.
+But this time, out of 77 large squares, only 43 of them are classified as squares.
+The other 34 are classified as triangles.
+With an accuracy of 55.8%, the neural network is barely better than flipping a coin.

 Below are all the squares in this set and how the neural network classified them.
 The ones with the red border were incorrectly classified as triangles (there are many of them).